 Preventing stress fractures

-Make sure to warm up and stretch before playing.
-Take rest breaks and don’t increase the intensity of your training all at once.
+Be sure to warm up and stretch before playing.
+Take breaks and don’t increase the intensity of your training all at once.
 Alternating tennis and other high-impact activities with low-impact activities like biking or swimming can also help prevent stress fractures.

 What is a sprained ankle?